najki78/publicStuff/Windows Update and restart at the exact time/README.md

 ### To verify that the updates and restarts are working properly, follow these steps:

 - Open Task Scheduler as Administrator (taskschd.msc).
-- Go to your Task Scheduler folder and check the trigger of the "RestartAfterWindowsUpdate" task.
+- Go to your Task Scheduler folder and check the trigger of the **RestartAfterWindowsUpdate** task.
 It should match your desired restart time.
-- Check the other task, "ClariosWindowsUpdateNoRestart".
+- Check the other task, **WindowsUpdateNoRestart**.
 It should be set for 6 hours before the restart time.

 ### To remove the Windows Update configuration from the PC, do this: